Sexual health training for health providers

 The University of Melbourne’s Centre for Excellence in Rural Sexual Health (CERSH) provides free online training specifically for professionals who deliver healthcare in rural and remote settings.

-- Online learning modules – Rural Sexual Health Care – RACGP 2 pts per hour of learning
+- Online learning modules – Facets of Rural Sexual Health – RACGP 2 pts per hour of learning.
+This free and accredited online course provides rural health professionals with sexual health knowledge and skills that are relevant to the rural setting.

 Provides a free eLearning portal offering male reproductive health education for GPs and primary health care nurses including content on engaging Aboriginal and Torres Strait Islander men and men’s business, and reproductive health in young adult males.